 Air is supplied to the abrasive blaster through a hose connection at the air inlet crowfoot (#2).
 The air supply hose connected to the abrasive blaster must be same diameter as the air supply piping and rated at a minimum of 150psi operating pressure.
-See the drawings and parts lists in Section 9.0 and refer to Sections 3.4 and 5.12.
+See the drawings and parts lists in Section 9.0 and refer to Sections 3.4 and 5.14.

-5.3 Air Inlet Ball Valve
+5.3 Air Inlet Ball Valve (pressurize)

 The air inlet ball valve (#3) is used to turn on and turn off the air flow to the abrasive blaster.
-When the inlet ball valve is opened, air will flow through the moisture separator (#7) and into the Combo Valve® (#4).
-In a properly operating MV2 Valve / Combo Valve system the blast vessel does not pressurize when the inlet ball valve is opened.
+When the inlet ball valve is opened air will flow through the moisture separator (#7) and into the blast vessel internal piping.
+The air flow will automatically close the popup valve at the abrasive inlet and pressurize the Thompson Valve® abrasive blaster (see Figure 5.2).
+The blowdown ball valve (#4) must be closed before opening the air inlet ball valve.